samhowes/rules_msbuild/README.md

 # Watch out for sharp edges!
 These rules are still in "beta" and the core functionality is still being refined.

-These rules assume you have used `dotnet tool install -g samhowes.bzl` to setup your workspace  and run `bazel run //:gazelle` after adding any source files, nuget packages, or project references.
+These rules assume you have used `dotnet tool install -g samhowes.bzl` to set up your workspace  and run `bazel run //:gazelle` after adding any source files, nuget packages, or project references.

 Any issues with the label [sharp-edge](https://github.com/samhowes/rules_msbuild/issues?q=is%3Aissue+is%3Aopen+label%3Asharp-edge) are specifically known to be confusing and  make working with these rules